Keto and Kidneys – Overview

-- A Registered Nutritionist always wants to take care of those patients with kidney problems regarding the foods that they will eat, and as a reminder, give them a low or protein-restricted diet, especially when they are undergoing kidney dialysis.
-For kidneys that do not function type 2 normally, toxins are at a high level.
+- A Registered Nutritionist always wants to take care of those patients with kidney problems regarding the foods they will eat, and as a reminder, give them a low or protein-restricted diet, especially when they are undergoing kidney dialysis.
+For kidneys that do not function type 2 commonly, toxins are at a high level.

-- According to the article of Marcelo Campos, MD entitled “Ketogenic Diet: Is the ultimate low-carb diet good for you?”- Weight loss is the primary reason patients use the ketogenic diet.
-Previous research shows good evidence of faster weight loss when patients go on a ketogenic or deficient carbohydrate diet compared to participants on a more traditional low-fat diet or even a Mediterranean diet.
+- According to the article of Marcelo Campos, MD, entitled “Ketogenic Diet: Is the ultimate low-carb diet good for you?”- Weight loss is the primary reason patients use the ketogenic diet.
+Previous research shows good evidence of faster weight loss when patients go on a ketogenic or deficient carbohydrate diet compared to participants on a more traditional low-fat or Mediterranean diet.
 However, that difference in weight loss seems to disappear over time.

 - In the ketogenic diet, the only source of energy is ketones, and the body uses fat as a source of energy.
 Nutritional Biochemistry explains excess calories from carbohydrates, protein, and fat is converted to excess body fat.
-In this situation, the body is continuously producing energy from ketones and a high level of satiety, or a feeling of fullness from eating high-fat foods could cause a person not to overeat.
-Furthermore, again, since the body Is burning energy from ketones, too much production of acetones could cause a burden on the kidneys in processing it as a waste product and excreting it from the body.
+In this situation, the body continuously produces energy from ketones and a high level of satiety, or a feeling of fullness from eating high-fat foods, could cause a person not to overeat.
+Furthermore, since the body Is burning energy from ketones, too much production of acetones could cause a burden on the kidneys in processing it as a waste product and excreting it from the body.

 - Kathy McManus, a director of the Department of Nutrition at Harvard-affiliated Brigham and Women’s Hospital, said that the current recommended intake for protein averages 46 grams per day for women and 56 grams for men.
-Higher than this could pose a risk to the kidneys that metabolize protein that is high levels because of ketogenic diet overload.
+Higher than this could pose a risk to the kidneys that metabolize high protein levels because of ketogenic diet overload.

 Should you try the keto diet?
 Harvard Health Publishing, Harvard Medical School, Trusted advice for a healthier life, October 2018.